Here is my very first MIG weld Although it looks like hell it sure was fun.

 Mine is an evening course, ABC levs 1,2 & 3, but many colleges run 6 or 12 week introduction courses, specialising in various types of welding.

 I'm doing gas, mig, tig & MMA(stick), and I find each one has its merits.
 For most jobs, and the most affordable, I would recommend mig.
-There are often good books on Ebay, the best all rounder is:

 The Science & Practice of Welding.
 VOL 2